16 Top-Rated Family Vacations in the US

 6. San Diego, CA

 No family getaway list is complete without including San Diego.
-This sunny destination has it all – theme parks (we see you, LEGOLAND), an impressive zoo (who hasn't heard of the San Diego Zoo?), and outdoor adventures (swimming in Mission Bay, anyone?).
+This sunny destination has it all: theme parks (we see you, LEGOLAND), an impressive zoo (who hasn't heard of the San Diego Zoo?), and outdoor adventures (swimming in Mission Bay, anyone?) are among the many things to do with kids in San Diego.

 Check out the wilderness and breathe the fresh ocean air on one of San Diego's outdoor adventures.
 From biking to hiking to kayaking, there are plenty of ways to enjoy this spectacular locale.